scastillo/not-youtube-dl/README.txt

 -f 136/137/mp4/bestvideo,140/m4a/bestaudio.
 You can merge the video and audio of two formats into a single file using
 -f <video-format>+<audio-format> (requires ffmpeg or avconv), for example -f bestvideo+bestaudio.
+Format selectors can also be grouped using parentheses, for example if you want to download the best mp4 and webm formats with a height lower than 480 you can use -f '(mp4,webm)[height<480]'.

 Since the end of April 2015 and version 2015.04.26 youtube-dl uses -f bestvideo+bestaudio/best as default format selection (see #5447,
 #5456).
 If ffmpeg or avconv are installed this results in downloading
 bestvideo and bestaudio separately and muxing them together into a single file giving the best overall quality available.
-Otherwise it falls back to best and results in downloading best available quality served as a single file. best is also needed for videos that don't come from YouTube because they don't provide the audio and video in two different files.
+Otherwise it falls back to best and results in downloading the best available quality served as a single file. best is also needed for videos that don't come from YouTube because they don't provide the audio and video in two different files.
 If you want to only download some dash formats (for